chrisfield/react-form-composer/packages/react-form-composer/README.md

 Design choices like this is what makes react-form-composer none-perscriptive - you can easily write your own ui-components or add features in many other ways.

-To see this in practise take a look at the Form Examples like [react-native](https://github.com/chrisfield/react-form-composer/tree/master/examples/with_react_native) and [isomophic-validation](https://github.com/chrisfield/react-form-composer/tree/master/examples/universal-validation) or checkout the CRUD example mentioned below.
+To see this in practise take a look the CRUD example:

 #### Create a CRUD/REST-api form ([See live example](https://chrisfield.github.io/react-form-composer/?path=/story/introduction--row-editor))